miraculixx/dokku-custom-domains/readme.md

 ## How does it work?

-The plugin modified the nginx "server_name" directive to include all custom domains set by `domains:set`.
+The plugin modifies the nginx "server_name" directive to include all custom domains set by `domains:set`.

 ## Installation